seanmorris/pib/README.md

 ```

 You can see examples of php-cgi-wasm running in a service worker and nodejs in `demo-web/src/cgi-worker.mjs` & `demo-node/index.mjs` respectively.

+***Note:*** `php-cgi-wasm` & php-wasm are separate packages.
+One "embeds" php right into your javascript, the other runs in "cgi-mode," just like php would under apache or nginx.

+You can find documentation specific to php-cgi-wasm [here](packages/php-cgi-wasm).

 ## 🛠️ Install & Use